 Inclusion is also necessary to achieve this, says Rampersand.

-She says of her recent classes, teaching design, 3D printing, electronics and more, “those teachers I’ve had with me this year have all been woman.
+She says of her recent classes, teaching design, 3D printing, electronics and more, “those teachers I’ve had with me this year have all been women.
 Last year, most of my shipbuilders were mostly men; 50 men and one woman.
 This year, 63% of my class are women.
 So we have to make sure that it’s really inclusive.
 “My next intake will be 50/50.
 You know, so we reset the dial.”

 Read more in these Cosmos online articles: